pagkly/Zed/Investopedia3/How Demand Draft Works.md

 ## Understanding Demand Drafts

 When a bank prepares a demand draft, the amount of the draft is taken from the account of the customer requesting the draft and is transferred to an account at another bank.
-The drawer is the person requesting the [demand draft](https://www.investopedia.com/articles/investing/062013/bankers-acceptance-101.asp); the bank paying the money is the [drawee](https://www.investopedia.com/terms/d/drawee.asp); the party receiving the money is the [payee](https://www.investopedia.com/terms/p/payee.asp).
+The drawer is the person requesting the [[demand draft]](https://www.investopedia.com/articles/investing/062013/bankers-acceptance-101.asp); the bank paying the money is the [[drawee]](https://www.investopedia.com/terms/d/drawee.asp); the party receiving the money is the [[payee]](https://www.investopedia.com/terms/p/payee.asp).
 Demand drafts were originally designed to benefit legitimate telemarketers who needed to withdraw funds from customer checking accounts using their bank account numbers and bank routing numbers.

 For example, if a small business owner purchases products from another company on credit, the small business owner asks his bank to send a demand draft to the company for payment of the products, making him the drawer.
 The bank issues the draft, making it the drawee.
 After the draft matures, the owner of the other company brings the demand draft to his bank and collects his payment, making him the payee.